 As summer looms, the household bills seem to increase, don’t they?
 The spring sunlight has a way of showing up gaps in your roof tiles and the desperate state of your home’s exterior paint.

 Once there’s a chance of less rainfall, garden projects are renewed.
-On one side of us, our neighbours are having a large shed installed surrounded by an extensive patio.
+Further down our street, someone is having a large shed installed surrounded by an extensive patio.
 To the rear of our house, the groaning of a hedge cutter has been heard for several hours.

 If it’s not sprucing up the old homestead with something like a kitchen renovation, it’s repairing equipment that has gone on the fritz like the boiler (a decent new one costs in the thousands), or things which no longer work in the car.
 The air conditioning in my beloved Skoda has gone kaput and now blows hot, instead of cold air.